Our People

 Teaching

-At St Peter's, I mainly tutor for Undergraduate General Management, and I am the lecturer for Undergraduate Strategic Management at Saïd Business School.
+At St Peter's, I give tutorials in General Management, and I am the lecturer for Undergraduate Strategic Management at Saïd Business School. to first-year students.
+At the Saïd Business School I am the lecturer for the Undergraduate Strategic Management course as well as other strategy-related courses to MBA and executive MBA students.

 Research